 On the use of ovens

 Another possibility was the portable oven.
-Although, portable… The heavy construction was lugged around on a car.
-On the picture above you can see such a portable oven, from a manuscript of the Austrian National Library (ÖNB 4033, ca 1465-1475).
+Although, portable … The heavy construction was lugged around on a car.
+On the picture there is such a portable oven, from a manuscript in the Austrian National Library (ÖNB 3044, ca 1465-1475, fol.48v).

 Cheese pie according to Vorselman

 This is a savoury pie that can be eaten as a first course or with a salad as a vegetarian lunch.
 You can even serve it as dessert.
 The recipe for this pie is from Eenen nyeuwen coock boeck (‘A new cook book’), printed in 1556.
 The author is the physician Gheraert Vorselman, who used several sources for his book, like De honeste voluptate et valetudine of Platina (3rd quarter 15th century), the Notabel boecxken van cokeryen (1514), and (a version of) the first part of the convolute from Gent KANTL 15 (late 15th century).
 The source of this particular recipe, however, is still unknown.
 But since Brie is a cheese from France, it stands to reason that the source is a French cookery book.

 The recipe for cheese pie is the second one in Chapter XIV, “Van gebac” (‘of baked goods’), and follows on a recipe for vleestaerte (meat pie), also with Brie.
 Other recipes in this chapter are for pasties with marrow or fish, and even a later version of the Fake Fish that is described elsewhere on this site.
 But pretty soon the chapter seems a random collection of recipes for preserving fruit, Roman (catholic) recipes which often contain ground almonds and are meant for Lent, and recipes with eggs.
 See also the recipes for Parsnip Salad, Verjuice and Medieval bread.